0xsequence/demo-waas-react-native/README.md

 Follow this guide to get your project access key and other credentials/keys: https://docs.sequence.xyz/solutions/builder/embedded-wallet/

-### ./ios and ./android folder specific instructions for credentials/keys
+### Setting up with your own credentials/keys using app.json or app.config.js

 #### iOS

-Set CFBundleURLSchemes and GIDClientID in the Info.plist file for Google sign in.
+Set GIDClientID in ios > infoPlist in the app.json file.

 #### Android

-Set the intent-filter in the AndroidManifest.xml file for Google sign in.
+Set the intent-filter in android > intentFilters in the app.json file.

 ## Dependencies